 \section{Experiments}

-In this section, experiments are conducted to demonstrate the performance and security of GAFM.
-We first introduce datasets used in experiment and describe the experiment setup, including the model architecture, baselines, and evaluation metrics.
-We then report the experiment results in terms of performance, security and ablation study to show the superiority of GAFM and the contribution of each component of GAFM.
+In this section, we first provide a comprehensive description of the experimental setup, including the datasets, model architectures, baselines, and evaluation metrics.
+Then, we present the experimental results that showcase the utility and privacy performance of GAFM .
+Furthermore, we conduct an ablation study to elucidate the contribution of each component of GAFM.